Romans 8:29

 What is Calvinism?

-For those who may be new to the concept, Calvinism is most commonly summed up in the acronym T.U.L.I.P. which stands for Total Depravity, Unconditional Election, Limited Atonement, and Perseverance of the Saints.
+For those who may be new to the concept, Calvinism is most commonly summed up in the acronym T.U.L.I.P. which stands for Total Depravity, Unconditional Election, Limited Atonement, Irresistible Grace, and Perseverance of the Saints.
 In a nutshell it’s the belief that you were too sinful to be able to choose God or make a righteous decision (Total Depravity), so God chose you.
 God chose you (and all other Christians) before time and before you could do anything good or evil (Unconditional Election), which means He actively chose NOT to include everyone else, which means He only died for those He chose (Limited Atonement).
 It had nothing to do with your own free will, because once you’re chosen, you can’t resist God (Irresistible Grace).
 You also can’t lose your salvation, because you were “elected” and can’t become “unelected” (Perseverance of the Saints).

 Calvinism is nothing new.
 Perhaps the 16th century TULIP version that John Calvin came up with would have a few differentiating factors, but this idea that mankind is a passenger to his own fate predates the New Testament itself and was a well-established belief amongst the prevailing theologies at the time:

 You would expect then, that the early church fathers would have confronted this idea head-on.
 If they were in agreement on the topic (i.e. “God decides our salvation/fate”) then it would have been an easy connecting point for the early church, and I would expect a Mars Hill style conversation (I.e. “I know the real decider of fate: the unknown God you pray to”).
 But if they were in disagreement, it would have been pushed back on heavily so as not to allow Greek and Roman theology to distort the church.
-So what do we get?
-In all of the known writings from all of the church fathers, we have 350 years (up until Augustine in 411) of unity on the topic:

 “This expression [of our Lord], ‘How often would I have gathered thy children together, and thou wouldest not,’ reveals the ancient law of human liberty.
 God made man a free agent from the beginning, with his own power to obey God voluntarily, not by compulsion” — Irenaeus, circa 178 AD